 Indiana stopped short of trying to rewrite the laws of nature in the state legislature, but it illustrates the point: if your facts are all true and your logic is impeccable, the result will be exponentially better.

 If your facts are false and your logic is impeccable, the result will be an absolutely intractable, exponentially-worse-than-ever-before disaster.
-Garbage In, Garbage Out, no matter how good the process.
+Garbage In, Garbage Out, no matter how good the process or the data.

-That’s the opportunity a CDP gives you: the chance to straighten out your customer data once and for all and use it to build an automated, super-effective marketing and sales machine, and the chance to screw it up so badly that you’re gonna want to nuke it from orbit and never speak of it again.
+That’s the opportunity a customer data platform gives you: the chance to straighten out your customer data once and for all and use it to build an automated, super-effective marketing and sales machine, and the chance to screw it up so badly that you’re gonna want to nuke it from orbit and never speak of it again.

 CDPs run on data, and they excel at making sense of unstructured data and getting marketing tools to talk to each other.
 But underneath it all, they depend, not on structured data, but on data structure: a taxonomy of data that’s consistent across all your tools.
 Or as we like to say, “stack taxonomy.”